 4. The role of sunscreen in preventing skin cancer

 Regular use of sunscreen has been proven to reduce the risk of skin cancer, including both melanoma and non-melanoma types.
-Incorporating sunscreen into your daily routine is a proactive step in safeguarding your skin’s health.
+Using sunscreen into your daily routine is a proactive step in safeguarding your skin’s health.

 5. Sunscreen and vitamin D production